(You are here.)

 Charles E. Taylor,

-better known as Charley Taylor, was born in Illinois and grew up in
+better known as Charlie Taylor, was born in Illinois in 1868 and grew up in

 Nebraska.
 He ran a machine shop for a short time in Omaha, but had to shut